micheel665/Kit/README.md

 - OpenKit pastebin install: `pastebin get eqdNPkkb install-openkit`.
 - GuiKit pastebin install: `pastebin get guJxNvsS install-guikit`

-> __Heads Up:__ The current versions of Kit, OpenKit and GuiKit are unstable and could contain typo's, errors and bugs.
+> __Heads Up:__ The current versions of Kit, OpenKit and GuiKit are unstable and can contain typo's, errors and bugs.

 # Documentation